Eliot Druce: Education

 Druce attended The Beacon, now called New Beacon, in Sevenoaks, Marlborough School and then went up to Trinity College, Cambridge in 1895.
 He took a law degree, graduating in 1898 and becoming a solicitor in 1901.
 He was later employed in the offices of the Duchy of Lancaster.

 Cricketing career

 Druce did not play for the Marlborough cricket team but made his first-class cricket debut for Cambridge University against Marylebone Cricket Club (MCC) at Lord's in 1897.
 He played a total of three matches for the university and was awarded a hockey Blue in 1898.

 He played one match for MCC against Cambridge in 1898, before making an appearance for Kent County Cricket Club in the 1898 County Championship against Sussex at Catford.
 He played twice more for Kent in the 1900 County Championship and over a decade later he made three first-class appearances for Free Foresters in matches against Oxford University and Cambridge University.
-Druce also played a number of non-first-class matches for Kent Second XI, MCC and Fee Foresters, appearing as late as 1925 for MCC.
+Druce also played a number of minor matches for Kent Second XI, MCC and Fee Foresters, appearing as late as 1925 for MCC.